 If you can’t decide which routine sounds like you, try them all on for size!
 Experiment, and figure out what fits your personality, family size, and season of life best.

 2) Wash and dry clothes on the gentlest, coolest settings possible.

 Frustrated with my clothes were wearing out far too soon, I started paying careful attention to clothing labels and sorting clothes accordingly (every time I did laundry – mountains of it before I switched to a weekly routine).

 But that system was ridiculously inefficient and time-consuming, resulting in massive laundry overwhelm.

 I searched for a new system and initially considered washing everything in cool water in order to save time and the clothes.
 After reading this article however (I’ll spare you here, but ewww!), I decided I absolutely could not wash underwear and socks on a lower temperature.

-Ultimately, I decided to keep two laundry baskets in for my husband and I’s clothes, one for underwear and socks and one for everything else.
+Ultimately, I decided to keep two laundry baskets in our closet for my husband and I’s clothes: one for underwear and socks and one for everything else.

 3) Treat clothes with heavy stains immediately.